s3557584/IoT-Assignment-3/README.md

 	View booking history and update personal information

-	View cars with affordable pricing
+	View vehicles with affordable pricing

-	View cars locations
+	View vehicles locations

 	Report errors to the engineers if needed

 FUNCTIONAL SPECIFICATIONS OF ONLINE CAR SHARE SYSTEM

-USER SPECIFICATION

-	Admin:

-Admin will be able to add a car, manage booking cars, and rent and view feedback and enquiry.
-Admin will keep track of each booking.
-Manage organisation representatives.
-Admin is responsible for any error in the system.
-So, he needs to alter at any point in time.
-Admin should keep tracking car renting service, maintenance of cars and report it to the engineer if it required.